The Horse Is a Reflection of The Rider-

 These are things I have studied and taught on for many years.
 There are very clear steps to gain health and very clear steps a horse expresses as it slips into disease states.

-What we focus on grows… I want to help you focus and magnify your horse’s health!
+What we focus on grows… I want to help you focus on and magnify your horse’s health!

 I hope you found value in this post.
 Please share via your favorite social media page to help us on our mission to promote horse health and wellness.
 You will find share buttons at the bottom of the post.